 Bail applications: New facts and circumstances

-Bail is now becoming a highly complex area of the criminal law and recent years have seen many changes in the legislation.
+Bail is now becoming a highly complex area of the criminal law and recent years have seen many changes in the legislation that affect bail applications.

 For example, if a client has been represented by a lawyer and bail was refused by a Magistrate or Judge, a further application can only be made if there are new facts and circumstances that have arisen since the first application.